How Do We Assess Critical Thinking

 Insight Assessment educational and employment test instruments are designed to measure a person’s reasoning skills and thinking mindset.
 Here is how they work:

 - If you take one of our thinking mindset assessments you will be presented with a list of simple statements and asked whether you agree or disagree with each of those statements.
 No study or other kind of preparation is needed for this kind of an assessment.
 Mindset surveys are usually quick and easy to complete withing the time allowed.

 - Tests are scored electronically using our secure, validated testing system.
 Test results will be provided to you or your test administrator.

-Building strong reasoning skills and a positive thinking mindset involves engaging problems and making decisions in a thoughtful way.
+Building strong reasoning skills and a positive thinking mindset involves engaging problems and making decisions in a thoughtful and fair-minded way.
 There are many products designed to engage and strengthen critical thinking.

 - Generic adult level sample critical thinking skills questions and thinking mindset questions are posted on our website.
 These samples are only examples, not the same as the ones used on the tests you may being asked to take by schools, colleges or businesses.